rizalmab/rizalmab/README.md

 I am a Full-stack Javascript web developer|software engineer.
 I have used the below technologies for my coding projects:

-- HTML/CSS
+- HTML, CSS, JS
 - React.js
 - Jquery
+- API
+- Node.js
 - Express
-- and others..

 Thank you for visiting! ✨